Guanche mummies: Archaeological record

+Bodies and health

 Physical examination of the Guanche mummies of Tenerife found that they were quite tall.
-On average, the males stood 1.70 m (5.57 feet) and the females were 1.57 m (5.15 feet) in height.
+On average, the males stood 1.70 m and the females were 1.57 m in height.
 They were also generally of robust constitution, and hair colour results taken from samples, revealed no major distinctions from current Canary Islanders.

 The oldest mummified remains of the Canary Islands are from the 3rd century CE and were found on Tenerife.